 Video courtesy of Jefferson Parish Public School System Communications

-Ochsner and the Hornets have partnered to launch the Ochsner Bee Fit program designed to teach the importance of physical fitness and nutrition in an effort to fight childhood obesity.
-The online component of the program features demonstration videos with Hornets’ players and Elmwood Fitness Center trainers, recipes for healthy, kid-friendly meals and tips to lead a healthy lifestyle.
-In addition, Ochsner and the Hornets host Fit for Life Field Days and featuring organized outdoor activities that teach the importance of a healthy lifestyle.
+Ochsner and the New Orleans Pelicans have partnered to launch the Junior Pelicans Training Camp program designed to teach the importance of physical fitness and nutrition in an effort to fight childhood obesity.
+The online component of the program features demonstration videos with Pelicans’ players and Elmwood Fitness Center trainers, recipes for healthy, kid-friendly meals and tips to lead a healthy lifestyle.
+In addition, Ochsner and the Pelicans host Fit for Life Field Days and featuring organized outdoor activities that teach the importance of a healthy lifestyle.

 I Can Do It/On the Move